-Renovation within the Floodplain: Substantial Improvement Requirements
+10.2.5 Renovation within the Floodplain: Substantial Improvement Requirements

-For structures within the SFHA, the National Flood Insurance Program (NFIP) requires that if the cost of reconstruction, rehabilitation, addition or other improvements to a building equals or exceeds 50% of the building's market value, then the building must meet the same construction requirements as a new building.
-Substantially damaged buildings where the cost of repairs equals or exceeds 50% of the building's value before it was damaged must be brought up to the same standards.
-Residential and commercial structures in the SFHA (with BFEs) shall have the lowest floor, including basement or cellar, elevated to or above base flood elevation plus 2 feet freeboard.
-Commercial, industrial or other non-residential structures in the SFHA can be dry-floodproofed so that the structure is watertight below the base flood level plus freeboard with walls substantially impermeable to the passage of water.
+For existing structures within the SFHA, the National Flood Insurance Program (NFIP) requires that if the cost of reconstruction, rehabilitation, addition or other improvements to a building equals or exceeds 50% of the building's market value, then the building must meet the same construction requirements as would a new building in the floodplain.

-What Can I Do to Help Protect My Property From Flooding?
+10.2.6 What Can I Do to Help Protect My Property From Flooding?